New recruiting strategies are necessary to attract young talent

-Millenials are followed by so-called Generation Z, a whole new cohort of soon-to-be employees who were born between 1995. and 2010.
+Millennials are followed by so-called Generation Z, a whole new cohort of soon-to-be employees who were born between 1995. and 2010.
 The older members of Generation Z are now entering their final year of college, and they will soon be entering the job market.

 These new generations are highly educated, tech-savvy, entrepreneurial, self-aware and confident.

-These demographics, combined with the changes in the recruiting industry, have made it necessary for the businesses to engage with emerging talent in new ways to secure their company's future.
+These demographics, combined with the changes in the recruiting industry, have made it necessary for businesses to engage with emerging talent in new ways to secure their company's future.